42BV/spring-boot-starter-csv/README.md

 # Spring Boot Starter CSV

-Registers a `CsvService` and `/csv` endpoint, capable of importing CSV files.
+Provides support for importing data by CSV files.
+This Spring Boot starter registers a `CsvService` and `/csv` endpoint, capable of handling CSV files.

+It's also possible to import CSV files using a file directory.

-## Types
+## Handler

-Consumers register implementations of the `CsvHandler` interface per type of file:
+Each type of CSV file demands a handler implementation.
+This handler describes how the file should be parsed and handled.
+Register a component that implements the `CsvHandler` interface:

 ```java
 @Slf4j